A hut to hut emblematic

 Ski touring Level 3 - Specialist

-Competent to ski skiing in all types of snow conditions and in all terrain up to slopes of 45º
+Competent to ski on all types of snow conditions and in all terrain up to slopes of 45º

 Be capable of physical effort for 4 to 10 hours